MIRAGE III / V AIRCRAFT OVERHAULING

 Maintenance of Aircraft Components

 The components maintenance facility is established to overhaul components associated to various versions of Mirage aircraft.
 The facility is capable to accommodate maintenance of all the components of various aircraft systems.
 The services provided vary from simple bench check to complete overhaul of aircraft components.
 The facility is further classified into 13 different sections/shops as per job capacity.
-The clean room for servicing aircraft instruments is a distinctive facet of this facility.
-All the sections are manned by skilled workers and supervisors with the help of dedicated Quality Control inspectors.
+Components overhaul process involves disassembly, cleaning, inspection, assembly and final testing.
+Each component is inspected as per process sheets deduced from OEM prescribed maintenance manuals.
+Shops are well equipped with the related state of the art equipment and testers to perform the inspections of components.
+All the sections are manned with skilled human resource that is competent to perform the overhaul in assistance with dedicated Quality Control inspectors.

-Establishment of aircraft structure repair facility has enabled MRF to refurbish any type of structurally damaged aircraft.
+Structural repair facility was established to repair and refurbish any type of structurally damaged aircraft.
 The facility is one of its types to recover aircraft and its structural parts damaged in accidents.
-Repair of fuselage frames, wing fuel tanks refurbishment, manufacture of structural parts and bending of piping through CNC machines are the main services provided by this facility.
+Repair of fuselage frames, wing fuel tanks refurbishment, structural reinforcement modifications are the key capabilities of this facility.
+This facility performs the structural inspection during the overhaul inspection of Mirage Aircraft and conducts repairs where ever required.
+This facility is also responsible for repainting and painting of Mirage Aircraft and its components.

-The main aim of this facility is up-gradation of avionics systems and accomplishment of other modifications to improve the capability of Mirage aircraft.
+The main aim of this facility is up-gradation of avionics systems and accomplishment of other modifications to improve the capability of Mirage weapon system.
 A team of skilled technicians and officers is dedicated to this facility to ensure timely execution of prototype and serial modifications.
+Air to Air Refuelling modification as well ROSE (Retrofit of Strike Element) have been successfully carried out by this facility on Mirage Aircraft.

 Like the Mirage aircraft, the ATAR engine is also stripped down to individual components.
 All components undergo a thorough cleaning process to remove the contaminants accumulated during the flights on Components.
 The cleaning process helps in identifying the defects present on the jet engine parts.
 The cleaned parts undergo non-destructive inspections to identify the existing defects.
 Specialized radiographic inspection techniques identify even the minutest cracks existing in the parts.
 The radiographic machine is equipped with a robotic arm to position the part for accurate identification of sub surface cracks.